rebeccoder/milestone-project-two/README.md

 ## Issues and Resolutions
+---
+* Problem: Player1 name displaying on the actual board when cell is clicked.
+* Cause: The cells inner html was set to display player1 and X class.
+* Resolution: removed the mistakes in the code so the cells inner html just displays X.
+---
+* Problem: Scoreboard and Reset button displaying in welcomeArea but not the gameArea, but after pressing the return to menu button, then starting the game again, the gameArea only displays the scoreboard and reset button but nothing else.
+* Cause: There was an extra `</div>` tag right before the scoreboard div, which was causing the scoreboard and restart button to be
+  outside of the gameArea div.
+Also the gameArea div is not being cleared properly when the user returns to the main menu.
+* Resolution: Removed the unnecessary closing div tag and modified the returnToMenu function to hide the gameArea.
+---
+* Problem: After Circle wins, the following game would have a X hover class but when the mark was placed it was circles turn
+* Cause: Although circle_turn was set to false it was at the end of the startGame function and was getting overrided when circle won the game
+* Resolution: Removed the line circleTurn = false; from the end of the function, and added it at the end of the function's main block, just before the displayCurrentPlayer() function is called.
+This ensures that X will always start the game.
+---
+* Problem: When entering both names into the player name inputs and then pressing the "read instructions" button, the whole html
+  document showed when only the instructionsArea was meant to display.
+This only happens when both names were entered, if nothing was enetered or if only one name was entered this didn't happen.
+* Cause: The "read instructions" button was inside the form element and itw was recognising it as a submit button even though it wasn't
+* Resolution: Moved the button out of the form element and it worked as expected.

 ### Known Bugs
 As far as I'm aware there are no bugs left in the code, although the accessibility would benefit from being worked on more!